megakemp/megakemp.github.io/_posts/2014-02-13-welcome-to-jekyll.markdown

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

+> This is something worthwhile to remember. - A wise guy

 Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}